Random Forests for time-fixed and time-dependent predictors: The DynForest R package

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{summary}\NormalTok{(res\_dyn\_OOB)} \end{Highlighting} \end{Shaded}

 The random forest was executed in regression mode (for a continuous outcome).
 The splitting rule aimed to minimize the weighted within-group variance.
 We built the random forest using 200 subjects and 10 predictors (6 time-dependent and 4 time-fixed predictors) with hyperparameters \texttt{ntree} = 200, \texttt{mtry} = 10 and \texttt{nodesize} = 1.
-As we can see, \texttt{nodesize} = 1 leads to deeper trees (the average depth by tree is 9.1) and few subjects by leaf (3 on average).
+As we can see, \texttt{nodesize} = 1 leads to deeper trees (the average depth by tree is 9.1) and a single subject by leaf.
 We obtained 4.4 for the MSE.
 This quantity can be minimized by tuning hyperparameters \texttt{mtry} and \texttt{nodesize}.

 \hypertarget{prediction-of-the-outcome-2}{